 Quality of Fingerprints

-The clarity and completeness of your fingerprints significantly impact processing time.
-High-quality digital scans typically process faster than poor-quality prints that require manual review.
-If your prints are rejected due to poor quality or deemed “ineligible” by the FBI, you’ll need to be re-fingerprinted, adding several days or weeks to the timeline.
-In some cases, after multiple illegible submissions, agencies may resort to name-based background checks.
+The clarity of your prints has a direct impact on how long fingerprint results take.
+High-quality digital scans process faster than poor-quality prints that require manual review.
+If your prints are rejected or deemed illegible by the FBI, you will need to be re-fingerprinted, adding days or weeks to the timeline.
+After multiple illegible submissions, some agencies may fall back on name-based background checks.

 Fingerprint Method